-1. Group facilitation - Assignment 1.
-Value: 25%
+1. Group facilitation - Value: 25%

 Each student will facilitate ONE WEEK of discussion (ONE case study).
+The instructor will post the lists of groups, case studies, and the dates for students to sign up.
+Case studies are available on D2L.

 There are 9 case studies, and each case study will be assigned one discussion week.
-For these discussions, the class will be divided into 5 groups.
+For these discussions, the class will be divided into 9 or 10 groups.
 Each group will have a separate discussion forum.
-You will be required to participate and post only in your own group's forum, but if you are interested, you can also see the discussions of the rest of the class, because all forums are open.
+You will be required to participate and post only in your own group's forum.

-The arrangements for group sign-up will be made during the first two weeks.
+The arrangements for group sign-up will be made during the first week.
 The size of groups will depend on the number of students in class - from 9 to 11 students in each.
 This will allow each student to facilitate one of the 9 case study weeks in their own group.
 When the number of students in a group exceeds 9, some of the weeks will be co-facilitated by 2 students.
 The instructor will try to accommodate your preferences in this process - there will be a sign-up option on D2L, and you can always write to the instructor for support in this process.